klpn/mortchartgen/README.md

 Call the function `batchplot()` in `chartgen.py` in order to generate the charts.
 This function is automatically called if `chartgen.py` is invoked from the system shell.
 The charts are saved as SVG files in the subdirectory `site/charts`.
 If you want to skip certain countries, age groups or causes of death, comment out the relevant lines in `chartgen.yaml`.
 Some values in the dictionary `conn_config` in `chartgen.py` may also have to be changed in order for the database connection to work.
 In particular, you should change `host` and `unix_socket` to suit your MySQL server.

 ##Generate docs
 Run `make pdfbib` in `docs` in order to generate PDF documentation from the Markdown source.
 This requires a LaTeX distribution as well as [pandoc](https://github.com/jgm/pandoc) (in order to convert Markdown).
+Run `make html` to generate HTML documentation using pandoc.

 ##CSV generation
 If `savecsv` under `settings` in `chartgen.yaml` is `true`, `chartgen.py` will save the dataframes used to generate the charts as CSV files in the subdirectory `csv`, so that they can be further analysed in other programs.